zyulyaev/garden/docs/reference/commands.md

               # POSIX-style path or filename to copy the directory or file(s), relative to the build directory.
               # Defaults to to same as source path.
               target:

+      # Maximum time in seconds to wait for build to finish.
+      timeout:

     # A description of the module.
     description: